The Best Bait For Largemouth Bass

-In general, anglers catch bass most frequently when using bait the largemouth bass would be feeding on naturally.
-For this reason, using baitfish and crawfish are usually the most consistent types of live bait for catching bass because these are what bass usually eat in many different places.
+In general, anglers catch bass most frequently when using bait; the largemouth bass and crappie that feed naturally.
+For this reason, baitfish and crawfish are usually the most consistent types of live bait for catching bass because these are what bass usually eat in many different places.
 Other popular baits are frogs and worms.
 Anglers can also use mice, salamanders, and various bugs or larvae for bait to pull bass, depending on where you are fishing.

 As previously mentioned, there are endless baits to use that will catch fish.
 But every angler should know the most consistent baits that can be used in most places year-round.
 These are what the fishing pros consider to be the “best baits” that bass anglers could always use as a go-to.
 Additionally, using live bait doesn’t require the angler to do any crazy presentations making it more beginner-friendly.
 An essential thing to stay on top of is whether your bait is alive or not.

 There are various ways to rig or hook your baitfish, depending on how you want it to look in the water.
 The most common way to hook a baitfish when presenting it to largemouth bass is to hook the bait through both lips from the bottom up, so it gives the most natural presentation with the slightest chance of damaging the bait while hooking it.
 Anglers can also hook the baitfish on its back below the dorsal fin.
 However, once your baitfish starts slowing down and not moving very much, it’s time to replace it with another one.

 Shad style minnows, or shiners are some of the best live baits for bass, hands down.
 Baitfish come in different sizes and can be used in all types of bass waters, but they are incredibly productive in deeper water to target huge bass.
 They also work to catch more fish in general since they also attract giant catfish and other species.